-- A review of your medical history – your doctor will ask you detailed questions about your symptoms, their intensity, and location, and try to determine the cause of the pain.
+- A review of your medical history – your physician will ask you detailed questions about your symptoms, their intensity, and location, and try to determine the cause of the pain.

-- A medical examination – your doctor will conduct a series of tests in the office, including spine palpation, to locate the source of your discomfort.
+- A medical examination – your physician will conduct a series of tests in the office, including spine palpation, to locate the source of your discomfort.

-- Schedule of an imagery scan – in many cases, your doctor will recommend an X-ray, MRI, or CT scan.
+- Schedule of an imagery scan – in many cases, your physician will recommend an X-ray, MRI, or CT scan.

 - Hot/cold compresses